metno/pysurfex/README.rst

   poetry install

-This will install ``pysurfex`` in a poetry environment and this environment can be activated interactively by:
+If not already in a conda/manba environment, this will install ``pysurfex`` in a poetry environment and this environment can be activated interactively by:

 .. code-block:: bash